 1.5.1.1 Manage council's plant and fleet.
 Action Measures and Targets 1.5.1.1a Registrations completed.
 Standard registrations completed two weeks prior to expiry.
 Conditional registrations completed two weeks prior to expiry.
 1.5.1.1b Replace plant and fleet in line with Council's plant replacement program.
 Monthly reports to ELT on replacement program.
 Evidence of adherence to Institute of Public Works Engineering Australasia (IPWEA) Standard.
 1.5.1.1c Harmonisation of Conditional registration dates. • All registrations to align to 1 November.
 1.5.1.1d Monitor and report on plant utilisation.
 Monitor and quarterly report to ELT on plant utilisation.
-1.5.1.1e Coordinate external plant hire.
-Adherence to plant and equipment hiring form by staff.
+1.5.1.1e Coordinate external plant hire. • Adherence to plant and equipment hiring form by staff.
 1.5.1.1f Implement actions of the fleet management strategy.
 Delivery of action plan within strategy.
-1.5.2.1 Manage Council's store ope rations.
-1.5.2.1 Manage Council's store ope Measures and Targets 1.5.2.1a Action Measures and Targets 2 stocktakes completed per year.
+1.5.2.1 Manage Council's store operations.
+Action Measures and Targets 1.5.2.1a Stocktakes completed.
+2 stocktakes completed per year.
 Error rate of less than 5%.
-1.5.2.1a Action Stocktakes completed.
-Measures and Targets 2 stocktakes completed per year.
-Error rate of less than 5%.
-1.5.2.1a Action Stocktakes completed.
-Depot facilities are fit for p Measures and Targets 2 stocktakes completed per year.
-Error rate of less than 5%.
-1.5.2.1a 1.5.2.2 Action Stocktakes completed.
-Depot facilities are fit for p Action Undertake depots masterplan to define future needs and Measures and Targets • 2 stocktakes completed per year. • Error rate of less than 5%. ourpose.
-Measures and Targets
+1.5.2.2 Depot facilities are fit for purpose.
+Action Measures and Targets 1.5.2.2a Undertake depots masterplan to define future needs and requirements. • Evidence of completed masterplan by end of 2023.
+1.5.2.2b Implement actions from masterplan. • Evidence of completed program annually.
+1.5.2.2c Maintain security at all operational depots.
+Maintenance of security gates at depots.Evidence of compliance to alarm responses.